florianbrinkmann/lazy-loading-responsive-images/readme.txt

 The plugin does not lazy load CSS background images.
 It also does not work for images that are added using `wp_get_attachment_image()`, because there cannot be a `noscript` fallback be added.

 You can disable lazy loading for specific image classes by adding them in the customizer (*Appearance* › *Customize* › *Lazy loading options*).
+Or use the data-no-lazyload attribute.

 == Installation ==